arnabksarkar/CS598Project/README.md

 process_mimic.py contains classes for transforming the MIMIC-III tables into a pandas dataframe with the required feature columns.
 Specifically, the MimicParser class will provide all required methods for this operation.
 Moreover, the exact methods required to build the dataframe are listed at the bottom of the script.
 In order for this script to function, a number of dependencies are required and listed below.
 The "./mimic_database" folder will require a './mimic_database/mapped_elements" folder inside of it for the production of MIMIC-III dataframe intermediates.
 The MimicParser sequentially moves through tables of the MIMIC-III adding pieces of what is required.
 Not all MimicParser methods are required for operation.

 #### Train Model
-rnn_mimic.py contains classes for transforming the pandas dataframe into a 3rd order tensor (batch_size, time_steps, features).
+1. Team29_rnn_mimic_py39.py contains classes for transforming the pandas dataframe into a 3rd order tensor (batch_size, time_steps, features).
 It will require pad_sequences as an included dependency. the pickle_objects method will create training sets for vancomycin, sepsis, and MI.
 The train models will generate the models required for all figures.
+2. Team29_rnn_mimic_gru.py contains exact replica of Team29_rnn_mimic_py39.py class except it has GRU instead of LSTM to train the model.
 #### Evaluation
 Models and figures are generated in the .ipynb notebook.
 Simply adjusting the target to 'MI', 'Sepsis', or 'Vancomycin' will generate the figures panels and images required for each part of the figure.

-### Demo
-TBD